If you would like to know more about how to use or maintain your Gecko, or any other questions, check out our frequently asked questions below.

 Model LT4S uses a Lithium Battery.
 Depending on environmental factors (especially temperature) the battery should continue to accept a charge up to 2000 times.
 The battery is easily replaceable – see the product manual for details and specifications.

-This switch has options for Zapping, Off or Light.
+This switch has options for Zapping, Light, Auto or Off.

 The Gecko Xtreme Commercial model is supplied with a Philips brand S2 starter.
 Other 4W-65W brand starters including Osram or Crompton can also be used.